Furyzer0/LC-3_rs/README.md

 Run the program with the desired `.obj` file as argument

 # Crates
-## enum-primitive-derive
+## Enum_primitive_derive
 Allows using enums in c style
-## libc
+## Libc
-I was lazy and used c functions to implement parts that are not related to emulation
+I was lazy and used some c functions to implement parts that are not related to emulation

 # Credits
 This project followed this [tutorial](https://justinmeiners.github.io/lc3-vm/).